cplanow/CISP_400_Chaos_Game/README.md

    - Repeats this process 100 times per frame

 3. **Visualization**
-   - Triangle vertices are displayed as cyan squares (10x10 pixels)
+   - Triangle vertices are displayed as cyan triangles (10x10 pixels)
-   - Fractal points are displayed as small green squares (2x2 pixels)
+   - Fractal points are displayed as small green triangles (2x2 pixels)
    - Clear instructions are shown on screen in magenta text

 ## Controls